 - Sign up for IBM translation service as described here here

 - Get your user/password pair as described here

 - Go to Settings->Translation and fill in your user and password

 - Go to Database->Localization and for each locale fill "watsonLanguage" field with the right language

-- Chose any table with "localization" (Locale) or "localizationSingleValue" (Locale-S) types and string/text field type.
-Click on Setup and chose Watson as translation service.
-Chose your source language and destination languages.
+- Choose any table with "localization" (Locale) or "localizationSingleValue" (Locale-S) types and string/text field type.
+Click on Setup and choose Watson as translation service.
+Choose your source language and destination languages.

 - Click "Run" to translate several rows.
 Click T↑ to translate one row to all locales.
 Click T↓ to translate current row to one locale